 Erhu: A Closer Look At The Maker Hu Han RouJanuary 22, 2016

 Chinese Dizi: Rectifying Flat Pitching

-Recently, we have gotten an inquiry pertaining to dizi troubleshooting: one of our customers ordered a dizi for recording purposes, but found the lower registers to be a little flat in pitch.
-Hence, we prepared this blog post – hopefully, it can help those of you who are encountering the same problem!
+Recently, we received an inquiry pertaining to dizi troubleshooting: one of our customers ordered a dizi for recording purposes, but found the lower registers to be a little flat in pitch.
+Hence, we prepared this blog post, hopefully, it can help those of you who are encountering the same problem!

 Like all Chinese instruments, the dizi’s tuning should be A = 442 Hz.